Arcadia-Science/ProteinCartography/README.md

     - If a matching PDB file is not provided, the pipeline will use the ESMFold API to generate a PDB, if the FASTA is less than 400aa in length.

 ### Protein Search
-1. Search the Alphafold databases using queries to the Foldseek webserver API for each provided `.pdb` file.
+1. Search the AlphaFold databases using queries to the Foldseek webserver API for each provided `.pdb` file.
     - The pipeline searches `afdb50`, `afdb-proteome` and `afdb-swissprot` for each input protein and aggregate the results.
+You can customize to add or remove databases using the config file.
-    - Currently, the pipeline is limited to retrieving a maximum of 1000 hits per protein.
+    - Currently, the pipeline is limited to retrieving a maximum of 1000 hits per protein, per database.

 2. Search the non-redundant GenBank/RefSeq database using blastp for each provided `.fasta` file.
     - Takes the resulting output hits and maps each GenBank/RefSeq hit to a UniProt ID using `requests` and [the UniProt REST API](https://rest.UniProt.org/docs/?urls.primaryName=idmapping#/job/submitJob).